Published 2026-06-25 · 23 min read

 The gap between strategic ambition and the public product surface.

-Nawy's leadership describes the company as a "data and technology company."
-From the outside, the current product surface is closer to a high-touch, sales-led, full-stack real estate ecosystem with a strong tech wrapper.
-That gap is not a critique of intent - it is where the biggest opportunity sits.
-The founding team knows Egyptian real estate deeply.
-The question I keep coming back to is whether some of that knowledge has hardened into assumptions - that property in Egypt requires a human touch, needs a consultant in the loop, cannot work without trust built in person - and whether the product is being built around those assumptions rather than testing them.
+Leadership describes Nawy as a "data and technology company."
+From the outside it reads as a high-touch, sales-led, full-stack real estate ecosystem with a strong tech wrapper.
+That gap is not a critique of intent - it's where the opportunity sits.
+The question I keep returning to is whether deep market knowledge has hardened into assumptions - that property in Egypt needs a human in the loop - and whether the product is built around those assumptions rather than testing them.

 ✓ What the evidence supports